Should you auto-renew your ACA plan?

 In most states, you won’t be able to pick a new plan after your coverage is auto-renewed

-In almost every state, open enrollment will end on December 15 (six states and DC have extended open enrollment, and Idaho is giving residents one additional day since the 15th falls on a Sunday; some of the other state-run exchanges might also extend the enrollment period for 2020 coverage).
+In almost every state, open enrollment will end on December 15 (Colorado, California, Pennsylvania, and DC have extended open enrollment; other state-run exchanges may follow suit).
 So in most of the country, you won’t be able to make a plan selection after December 15, unless you have a qualifying event that triggers a special enrollment period.

 HealthCare.gov and the state-run exchanges will process auto-renewals on December 16, after open enrollment ends in most states.
-And as was the case for 2019, there will not be an opportunity for people to go back and select a different plan after being auto-renewed.
+And as was the case for 2020, there will not be an opportunity for people in most states to go back and select a different plan after being auto-renewed.

 Your subsidy amount can change; if it decreases, auto-renewal could result in higher premiums

-Rate changes vary considerably from one area to another, but the takehome message is that if the amount of your subsidy is dropping and your own plan’s premium is either increasing or dropping by a smaller amount that the reduction in the benchmark premium, your after-subsidy premium could increase.
-This can be especially true in areas where there are large reductions in average rates.
+The takehome message is that if the amount of your subsidy is dropping and your own plan’s premium is either increasing or dropping by a smaller amount that the reduction in the benchmark premium, your after-subsidy premium could increase.
+This can be especially true in areas where there are large reductions in average rates (here’s an example of how this worked in Colorado in 2020).

 There can be significant changes in the benchmark premiums in a given area, even if the overall rate changes in the area are modest.
 And sometimes the benchmark premium decreases (for example, if a new insurer joins the market and undercuts the existing benchmark plan with a lower rate) despite the fact that overall average rates increase.
 If that happens, premium subsidies decrease — since they’re based on the cost of the benchmark plan — and after-subsidy premiums increase.
-[Keep in mind that new insurers have joined the exchanges in at least 19 states for 2020, potentially resulting in a new benchmark plan.]
+[As was the case in 2018 and 2019, new insurers are joining the exchanges in several states for 2021.]

 So even if your plan’s rates don’t end up increasing significantly, your after-subsidy premium could still increase significantly if the premium subsidy in your area goes down.
 In short, don’t auto-renew!
 Shop around to compare all the options available to you during open enrollment, and pick the one that provides the best value.